In a few days, Tierra Vegetables Farm of Santa Rosa will take a winter break, closing this Monday, Dec. 23, and reopening Jan. 2.

 Until then, the farm stand will be open daily.

-The organic farm's current fresh harvest includes Brussels sprouts, colorful cauliflower, salsify, parsnips, sunchokes, carrots, celery root, baby beets, chard, leeks, white onions, garlic, potatoes and several varieties of kale.
+The farm's current fresh harvest includes Brussels sprouts, colorful cauliflower, salsify, parsnips, sunchokes, carrots, celery root, baby beets, chard, leeks, white onions, garlic, potatoes and several varieties of kale.
 There may be puntarelle, a winter green related to chicory, if any made it through the recent hard frost.

 The stand also has several varieties of cornmeal — yellow, orange, red, blue and black — ideal for polenta, corn bread, muffins and such.
 They have plenty of their popular chipotle powder and chipotle salt, along with other dried chiles, chile powders and chile-spice kits for mole and enchiladas.
 They have expanded their selection of chile salts and have added smoked onion salt, along with their popular smoked onions, which make a great snack.
 They have several types of pepper jams and hot sauces now, too.

 There's fresh hominy, hominy grits, four varieties of popcorn, many varieties of dried heirloom beans, sauerkraut and parching corn for making atole, a traditional beverage from Mexico and Central America.

 You'll also find gifts from the farm, including yarn, wool, hand-woven wool blankets, aprons and a selection of culinary items.

 Tierra Vegetables currently attends just one farmers market, the Ferry Plaza market on Saturday in San Francisco.
 They also operate a year-round subscription program, with the next quarter starting on Jan.
 2. It runs weekly through March and costs $184 for a total of eight boxes, picked up at the farm.